putman10/medical-directory/README.md

 ## Description

+The goal was to test my knowledge of using APIs and integrating with Javascript webpages.

 As we all know, everybody needs to see a doctor sometimes.
 But finding a doctor that provides the services you need nearby can be time consuming.
 To facilitate this, you have been asked to create a website where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city (Portland or Seattle depending on where you are) who can treat their medical issue.

 ## Specs